o3de/o3de.org/content/docs/userguide/ui-editor-transform-scale.md

+description: ' Use the Scale to Device setting in the &ui-canvas-editor; to scale game UIs to different resolutions in &ALYlong;. '
+slug: ui-editor-transform-scale
+title: Scale to Device
+---
 # Scale to Device<a name="ui-editor-transform-scale"></a>

 The **Scale to Device** property helps build game UIs that can display on multiple screen resolutions\.
 You can preview your canvas at different resolutions in the UI Editor in **Preview Mode**\.